No, living on campus is optional for all students.

 Will my financial aid cover the cost of my housing?

 Financial aid, first and foremost, covers tuition and fees.
-Once that is paid, any remaining financial aid will be applied to the balance on the students account.
-If the balance is not covered, students are responsible for the remaining amount.
+Once that is paid, any remaining financial aid will be applied to the balance on the

 NOTE: OHLAP does not cover housing.
 OHLAP only covers tuition.
 For more information, contact the Financial Aid office at 974-2727.